bmeviauac01/softwarelab1/docs/Lab-ReportingServices/Exercise-1.md

     - Authentication: `Windows Authentication`
     - Select or enter database name: `AdventureWorks2014`

 1. Click OK to close the dialog.
-Then **re-open** the Data Source settings from the Report Data panel by right clicking on the newly created data source and opening its properties, then go to the _Credentials_ page.
+Then **re-open** the Data Source settings from the Report Data panel by right-clicking on the newly created data source, opening its properties, and then going to the _Credentials_ page.
 The following checkbox has to be checked:

     ![Data source credentials configuration](../images/reportingservices/rs-data-source-properties.png)